dboudro/Roots-Network/README.md

 ## How is it built

-The application currently uses Vue.js for view/model creation and stores the list of links in localstorage.
+The application currently uses Vue.js for view/model/controller creation and stores the lists of links in localstorage.
 I hope to add 0auth user registration and a more comprehensive backend soon.

 I greatly appreciate any pull requests and help with development!
 Please feel free to reach out to collaborate on this project with me. `Dylanrboudro@gmail.com`